 BP resumes appraisal well drilling in Caspian Sea

-The British company BP, which is the technical operator of project on the development the Shah Deniz gas field in the Azerbaijani sector of the Caspian Sea, resumed drilling the appraisal well SDX-07a, a source on the oil and gas market told Trend today.
+The British company BP, which is the technical operator of project on the development the Shah Deniz gas field in the Azerbaijani sector of the Caspian Sea, resumes drilling the appraisal well SDX-07a within the large-scale field development, a source on the oil and gas market said.

 The well depth must hit 6,300-6,400 meters as a result of drilling.

-Two offshore platforms will be installed and over underwater wells will be drilled to extract additional 16 billion cubic meters of gas per year within the Shah Deniz -2 project.
+Two offshore platforms will be installed and 30 underwater wells will be drilled to extract additional 16 billion cubic meters of gas per year within the Shah Deniz -2 project.

 The Shah Deniz field's gas reserves are estimated at 1.2 billion cubic meters, while condensate - 240 million tons.